I’ve been doing anesthesia for a long time. How long?

 - Some of my early classmates were switchboard operators.

 - My first day of anesthesia residency was spent getting an earpiece made so that I could use the only reliable monitor of the time, the precordial stethoscope.

 - Countless cases of inflating a manual blood pressure cuff every few minutes to measure blood pressure while keeping my finger on a pulse.
 (And who can forget the PLOSS valve)

 - It was the era of the “first resident in” gets the only available automatic blood pressure machine.

 - When eventually available, capnography was the size of a refrigerator, and the pulse oximeter was the size of a microwave

 - or curare, the stuff of poision tipped arrows, was muscle relaxant of choice.

 Ahh, the good old days.

-This profession has taken me a long way.
-I have been practicing anesthesia for almost forty years in facilities of all sizes splitting my time almost equally in the Anesthesia Care Team model and anesthesiologists-only practices.
-During this time I was the director of a CRNA school, written a book chapter on anesthesia operations management, been involved with several anesthesia management companies, and have started several independent anesthesia groups.
+More than Forty years later anesthesia has taken me a long way in facilities of all sizes splitting my time almost equally in the Anesthesia Care Team model and anesthesiologists-only practices.
+During this time I have been in leadership positions of multiple anesthesia services, started several anesthesia groups in hospitals, surgery centers, and offices, directed a CRNA school and CRNA clinical training sites, written on anesthesia operations management, produced several blogs on anesthesia-related issues, and been involved with several anesthesia management companies.